Symmetric orthogonalization and probabilistic weights in resource quantification: Introduction

-While the Gram-Schmidt process remains commonly taught, Löwdin's two orthogonalization methods---\emph{symmetric} and \emph{canonical}---offer superior approaches for basis set transformation in (quantum) chemistry \cite{LOWDIN1950SD}.
-The symmetric method, \({\mathbf{E}} = {\mathbf{C}}\mathbf{O}_{d}^{-1/2}\) where \(\left[\mathbf{O}_{d}\right]_{ij} = \langle c_i | c_j \rangle\) is the overlap matrix of the non-orthogonal basis \({\mathbf{C}} = \left\{\ket{c_k}\right\}_{k=1}^{d}\), provides three key advantages \cite{LOWDIN1950, LOWDIN1950SD}: (1) it minimizes the orbital distortion \(\|{\mathbf{E}} - {\mathbf{C}}\|^2\) while enforcing exact orthonormality \(\langle e_i | e_j \rangle = \delta_{ij}\), (2) preserves all molecular symmetries and degeneracies, and (3) maintains maximal chemical interpretability of the resulting orbitals \({\mathbf{E}} = \left\{\ket{e_k}\right\}_{k=1}^{d}\).
-Unlike sequential orthogonalization methods, this symmetric approach treats all orbitals equally through a single transformation which is linear and invertible.
-The canonical variant, while useful for ill-conditioned systems (the smallest eigenvalue \(\lambda_{\min}\) of the overlap matrix satisfies \(\lambda_{\min} \to 0\)) via eigendecomposition of \(\mathbf{O}_{d}\), often sacrifices orbital symmetry.
-Consequently, Löwdin symmetric orthogonalization (LSO) has become indispensable in wavefunction-based methods, where its mathematical elegance (\(\mathbf{O}_{d}^{-1/2}\) optimality) and physical relevance converge to provide chemically meaningful orbitals.
-Notably, a key feature of LSO is its ability to transform maximally coherent states \cite{Baumgratz14} into maximal superposition states \cite{Torun21, Senyasa22} while preserving their essential quantum properties, as established in Ref.~\cite{Torun23Lö}.
-This unique capability arises from LSO's mathematical structure, providing a direct link between these quantum resources \cite{Baumgratz14, Theurer17}.
-Therefore, LSO method is expected to provide significant utility for analyzing quantum resource quantification and characterization problems.
+While the Gram-Schmidt process remains commonly taught, Löwdin's two orthogonalization methods --- \emph{symmetric} and \emph{canonical} --- offer superior approaches for basis set transformation in (quantum) chemistry \cite{LOWDIN1950SD}.
+The symmetric method, \({\mathbf{E}} = {\mathbf{C}}\mathbf{O}_{d}^{-1/2}\) where \(\left[\mathbf{O}_{d}\right]_{ij} = \langle c_i | c_j \rangle\) is the overlap matrix of the non-orthogonal basis \({\mathbf{C}} = \left\{\ket{c_k}\right\}_{k=1}^{d}\), provides three key advantages \cite{LOWDIN1950, LOWDIN1950SD}: (1) it minimizes the orbital distortion \(\|{\mathbf{E}} - {\mathbf{C}}\|^2\) while enforcing exact orthonormality \(\langle e_i | e_j \rangle = \delta_{ij}\), (2) it preserves all molecular symmetries and degeneracies, and (3) it maintains maximal chemical interpretability of the resulting orbitals \({\mathbf{E}} = \left\{\ket{e_k}\right\}_{k=1}^{d}\).
+Unlike sequential orthogonalization methods, this symmetric approach treats all orbitals on an equal footing through a single transformation which is linear and invertible.
+The canonical variant, while useful for ill-conditioned systems (the smallest eigenvalue \(\lambda_{\min}\) of the overlap matrix satisfies \(\lambda_{\min} \to 0\)) via eigendecomposition of \(\mathbf{O}_{d}\), often compromises orbital symmetry.
+Consequently, Löwdin symmetric orthogonalization (LSO) has become indispensable in wavefunction-based methods, where its mathematical elegance (derived from the optimality of \(\mathbf{O}_{d}^{-1/2}\)) and physical relevance converge to yield chemically meaningful orbitals.
+Notably, a key feature of LSO is its ability to transform maximally coherent states \cite{Baumgratz14} into maximal superposition states \cite{Torun21, Senyasa22} while preserving their essential quantum properties, as established in Ref.~\cite{Torun23Low}.
+This unique capability arises from LSO's mathematical structure, which establishes a direct link between these quantum resources \cite{Baumgratz14, Theurer17}.
+Therefore, the LSO method is expected to provide significant utility for addressing quantum resource quantification and characterization problems.